m3rone/porkbun-api/README.md

 - ddns_update()
   - Requires `domain`.
   - Optional: `ip` *(the string IP address to update the record with.
 If not given, uses the return of ping() as IP)*, `subdomain`, and `ipv4only`.
+  - Does not return anything.
+Updates the `domain` or `subdomain`'s A or AAAA record depending on the IP type given.

 ### Examples